yahya-ubnt/IMSys/iDocs/hotspot-spec.md

 - **New Components:**
   - `HotspotUserList.tsx`: Table for listing recurring hotspot users.
   - `HotspotUserForm.tsx`: Form for creating and editing recurring hotspot users.

+- **New Page:** A new page will be created under `/hotspot/vouchers` to generate and manage cash vouchers.
+- **New Components:**
+  - `VoucherGenerator.tsx`: A form for generating new voucher batches.
+  - `VoucherList.tsx`: A component to display and print generated voucher batches.